mxsdev/ts-type-explorer/CONTRIBUTING.md

 The idea is to generate a tree with children that roughly describes the relationship of types within TypeScript's semantic type system.
 So, for example, an `object` type has its properties as children, and a `union` type has its constituent types as children, and so on.

-In practice, the entire tree is probably too big to send at once, and there is also a problem with recursive types.
+In practice, the entire tree is often too big to send at once, and there is also a problem with recursive types.
 Both these problems are solved with the notion of a "reference," which must be partially resolved on the client-side.
 For an example implementation, see the `TypeInfoResolver` class in `resolveTree.ts`.

 #### LocalizedTypeInfo

 The second job of the API is to take a `TypeInfo` tree, which is fairly low-level, and "localize" it into a `LocalizedTypeInfo` tree, which is a much more readily useful set of information for a client such as an IDE.
 This is accomplished primarily in `localizedTree.ts`.

 Why have this as a separate stage from the previous?
-Primarily, because it helps separate priorities.
+One reason is because it helps separate priorities.
 The former stage is essentially about creating a 1:1 representation of TypeScript information, which is a complicated process.
 The latter stage, then, is about taking that information and making decisions about what should be the "name" of the type or what should be considered the "alias" of the type, which is also a fairly complicated process.
 Trying to do both at once would probably make for some fairly opaque code.

+Another reason is to allow for more clients in the future, and to keep open the option of localizing type info in a different way.
+For example, clients for the [TypeScript Playground][ts-playground] as well as [neovim][neovim] are planned.

-Note that, if you desire to integrate with the API on your own, you are free to localize the `TypeInfo` directly.
+Therefore, if you desire to integrate with the API on your own, you are free to localize the `TypeInfo` directly.
 The localization provided is simply for use in the VSCode extension, though it is flexible enough to (hopefully) be useful in a wide variety of applications!

 #### Why not use TypeScript's `TypeNode`?